pim-2934/DotNetBuddy/README.md

 await BuddyUtils.RunSeeders(services);
 ```

-Or allow seeders to on on boot:
+Or allow seeders to run on boot:

 ```json
 {